ElaLakshya/cryptonite_taskphase2_lakshya/Forensics/m00nwalk.md

 So we are given an audio to download, and a hint how images were transmitted to earth from the moon landing.
 So making use of that information, we know that the sound probably forms an image containing the flag.

-So one application that utilises this technology is sqqtv.
+So one application that utilises this technology is qsstv.

 Using qsstv we can download the picture we can obtain from the wav file provided.